Iloveprogramm/Iloveprogramm/README.md

 🌟 Eager to learn and passionate about exploring new innovations.
 During university, I often took the lead in group assignments, enhancing my management abilities.

 🌟 Want to dive deeper into my journey?
-Explore my personal website! [https://iloveprogramm.github.io/](https://iloveprogramm.github.io/IIoveprogramm.github.io/)
+I have built two personal portfolio websites to showcase my projects, achievements, and skills:

+Old Website: A foundational platform that highlights my early projects and development journey.
+New Website: An upgraded, modern portfolio built with the latest web technologies, providing a comprehensive view of my professional growth and recent work.

 📩 **Reach out to me**: